What Is SMTP? Understanding the Simple Mail Transfer Protocol

 How Does SMTP Work?

-SMTP, or Simple Mail Transfer Protocol, is the standard protocol used for sending emails across the internet.
+SMTP, or Simple Mail Transfer Protocol, is the standard protocol used for sending emails across the Internet.
 It ensures that messages are transferred from the sender’s email client to the recipient’s mail server efficiently.
 SMTP plays a crucial role in email communication by defining how email messages are formatted, sent, relayed, and delivered.

 Understanding the SMTP Process